-The PRO 100 can be used for welding mild steel using the self shielded, Innershield electrode process (FCAW) or it can be used for the GMAW, single pass, process which requires a supply of shielding gas and the K610-1 MIG Conversion Kit.
-The PRO 100 is configured for use with the FCAW process as delivered from the factory.
+The SP-100T can be used for welding mild steel using the Gas Metal Arc Welding (GMAW or MIG, Metal Inert Gas) single pass process, which requires a supply of shielding gas, or the flux-cored arc welding (FCAW) process using Innershield[®] electrode wire.
+The SP-100T is configured for use with the GMAW process as delivered from the factory.

-OPERATIONAL FEATURES AND CONTROLS
+OPERATIONAL CONTROLS

-The PRO 100 has the following controls as standard: Power ON/OFF Switch, Voltage Control, Wire Speed Control, Trigger Switch, and a Circuit Breaker.
+The SP-100T has the following controls as standard: Control Power ON/OFF Switch, Voltage Control, Wire Speed Control, Trigger Switch, and a Circuit Breaker.

-DESIGN FEATURES AND ADVANTAGES
+DESIGN FEATURES

-- Operates on 115 volt input no special wiring required. - "Cold electrode" until gun trigger is pressed for an added measure of safety. - Overload protection incorporates both a thermostat and a circuit breaker. - Quality wire drive with electronic overload protection. - "Quick Release" idle roll pressure arm is easily adjusted. - Reversible, dual groove drive roll.
-Drive roll will feed .023 - .025" (0.6 mm) and .030" and .035" (0.8 mm and 0.9 mm) diameter wire.
+- Operates on 115 volt input no special wiring required. - "Cold electrode" until gun trigger is pressed for an added measure of safety. - Overload protection incorporates both a thermostat and a circuit breaker. - Quality wire drive with electronic overload protection - "Quick Release" idle roll pressure arm is easily adjusted. - Reversible, dual groove drive roll.
+Drive roll will feed .023 - .025" (0.6 mm) and .030" - .035" (0.8 -0.9 mm) diameter wire.

-- No external shielding gas is required when used with Lincoln Innershield .035" (0,9 mm) NR[®]-211-MP electrode. - Accommodates 4" (100 mm) diameter spool of wire.
-Will accommodate 8" (200 mm) diameter with optional spindle.
+- No external shielding gas is required when used with Lincoln Innershield .035" (0.9 mm) NR[®]-211-MP electrode. - Accommodates both 4" (100 mm) diameter and 8" (200 mm) diameter spools of wire.